• Skip to primary navigation

 Morgan’s trails are about 10-feet wide.
 However, he maintains about a 12-foot-wide total clearance so he can carry 10-foot logs out with his tractor’s grapple.
 This is likely wider than what most people need, he says, but it works for his purposes.

 While some folks apply aggregate like rock, mulch, or wood chips to their trails, Morgan opts not to.
 Wood chips work for hiking trails, but tend to retain moisture and break down.
-Overtime, this will turn to mud, especially if you’re driving a tractor over them.
+Over time, this will turn to mud, especially if you’re driving a tractor over them.
 Morgan has found that the more he uses his trails, the more compacted they get.
-And, if a new part of trail does get really moist, however, he’ll then use rock to help tighten it up.
+And, if a new part of the trail does get really moist, however, he’ll then use rock to help tighten it up.

 One of Morgan’s trails leads to his hunting blind, which was a lifesaver when building it.
 “If I had to carry all of my materials back there, it would’ve taken a long time,” he says.
 For the most part, Morgan simply works on his trails in his spare time.
 But, he says to make the job easier—and worth considering if you have a lot of trees or invasive species— is to find a track skid loader outfitted with a forestry cutter.
 Morgan used one—a diamond disc mulcher—and was able to clear a mile or so of trail in a weekend.
 “If you’re doing that by hand, that would take two summers,” he says.
 This may cost a bit of money, but he says it’s definitely worth the investment.